etragardh/hackwp/README.md

 HackWP will tell you what commands are available after the scan is complete.
 It will tell you what exploits will work with the scanned site and give you a command to copy/paste.

-You can also list available exploits and payloads like this.
+You can also list available exploits and payloads like this.<br />
++TODO: List command is not implemented since there are only a few options
 ```
 hackwp --list <exploits|payloads> <method|surface|author>
 hackwp --list exploits <- all exploits